 How do I choose the right one for me?

-Your best bet is to talk to recruiters in the industry you want to work in and find out for yourself, you might be surprised.
-For example; an NCTJ qualification is a prerequisite for local newspapers, but nationals aren’t fussed.
+Your best bet is to talk to recruiters in the industry you want to work in and find out for yourself; you might be surprised.
+For example, an NCTJ qualification tends to be a prerequisite for local newspapers, but nationals have typically not been fussed about this.
 Look for accreditation from one of the following industry bodies:

-- National Council for Training in Journalism (NCTJ)
+- National Council for the Training of Journalists (NCTJ)